wcm-io/wcm-io-tooling/maven/plugins/wcmio-content-package-maven-plugin/src/site/markdown/index.md

 Adobe has published it's own [Content Package Maven Plugin][adobe-content-package-maven-plugin].
 It supports more goals and has more features than the `wcmio-content-package-maven-plugin`.

-But there are some features missing, and this is where `wcmio-content-package-maven-plugin` steps in:
+But there are some features missing, and this is where `wcmio-content-package-maven-plugin` steps in.
+To make it easy switching between both plugins most properties have the same names and default values.
+Both plugins can co-exist nicely.

 #### `install` goal

+Additional features of the `install` goal:

 * `force` property - if set to false a package is not uploaded or installed if it was already uploaded before.